-With warmer weather ahead and April fast approaching, our day dreams start to shift focus to 90 degree weather, popsicles, and swimming pools…and then reality hits.
+With warmer weather ahead, our day dreams start to shift focus to 90 degree weather, popsicles, and swimming pools…and then reality hits.
 You suddenly remember the all-important and much needed air conditioning tune-up on your “to-do” list.
 Well, since it is inevitable if you plan on staying comfortably cool this summer, we might as well focus on the nitty gritty details to perform your own A/C checklist if you will.

 As we all know, air-conditioning can cause really high electric bills, and I would hate to think that you might be spending more on electricity than you have to.
 If you have central air conditioning, here are 5 ways that you can take care of your air conditioner to keep it running efficiently, which will of course save you money!
 Now that’s something we all like to hear!

-- Simple tip that most done think of -set your thermostat at a normal temperature.
+Simple tip that most don't think of –– set your thermostat at a normal temperature.
 Don’t turn your thermostat all the way down.
 That won’t help your house cool down faster; it will just make your AC work longer.

-Running your system means it’s working to cool or heat your home.
+Running your system means it’s working to cool your home.
 We want to keep it working so that you stay cool and comfortable before the temperatures rise to over 100 degrees.
-Schedule an appointment for one of our NATE-certified Shipley Energytechnicians to inspect your unit now so we can help keep you comfortable all year long – call today 1-800-839-1849.
+Schedule an appointment for one of our NATE-certified Shipley Energy technicians to inspect your unit now so we can help keep you comfortable all year long – call today 1-800-839-1849.